• Menu

 Glen Eyrie Castle.
 Photo: Glen Eyrie Castle.
 Photo: Simon Foot

 This English Tudor-style castle is located just north of the Garden of the Gods rock formations, allowing for stunning views.
-There are a range of activities visitors can partake in on either day or overnights visits.
+There is a range of activities visitors can partake in on either day or overnights visits.

 The original Glen Eyrie was built in 1871 by the founder of Colorado Springs General William Jackson Palmer and his wife Queen Palmer who, at age 21, opened the first public school in Colorado Springs.
-Sitting on their 800 acre estate, the castle was the couple’s dream home.
+Sitting on their 800-acre estate, the castle was the couple’s dream home.
 It was remodeled in 1881 with the addition of a tower and made to resemble a stone castle in 1903.

 Glen Eyrie Castle in Colorado Springs